illyaprimak/Vigenere/README.md

 Vigenere cipher

-Adoption of methods in frequency cryptanalysis.
-Working with robotics tool and analysis of stream ciphers of an additive type on the example of Vizhener cipher.
+Mastering the methods of frequency cryptanalysis.
+Acquisition of skills of work and analysis of stream ciphers of additive type gamification on the example of Wiegener cipher.